BestTimesToVisit.com Logo

 Ride-Sharing Services (Limited Availability)

-In larger towns like Burlington, ride-sharing services like Uber and Lyft do operate.
-However, their availability significantly drops off once you leave urban centers, making them unreliable for extensive exploration.
+In larger towns and cities like Burlington, ride-sharing services like Uber and Lyft do operate.
+However, their availability can be spotty in more rural areas, making them unreliable for extensive travel across the state.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.